 A further three samples were tested and reported in October 2013.
 Flotation of a "gold skarn" sample produced a concentrate of 270 g/t Au at a recovery of 68%.
 Flotation of the two other samples, both of mixed oxide and sulphide mineralogy, produced copper concentrates from 27.7 to 31.3% Cu.
 The sulphide flotation tails were further floated to recover oxide copper mineralization, achieving 82% overall recovery of copper in both samples.
-The results of the flotation and leaching work are being carefully reviewed by the Company and its metallurgical consultants in order to plan next steps on the metallurgical development.
+The results of the flotation and leaching work are being carefully reviewed by the Com pany and its metallurgical consultants in order to plan next steps on the metallurgical development.

 Work has been in progress since December 2012 to obtain the necessary permits for future drilling seasons.
-Environmental baseline data collection is complete and permit applications were submitted in Q3 2013, with approvals for three drilling seasons now expected in Q3 2014 (previously July 2014).
-Management currently expects the required permits will be received no later than September 2014, however no assurance can be provided on when the required permits will be received as additional environmental studies might be required by the Environmental Authority.
+Environmental baseline data collection is complete and permit applications were submitted in Q3 2013, with approvals for three drilling seasons now expected in Q4 2014.
+Management currently expects the required permits will be received no later than November 2014.

 The budgeted exploration cost at Escalones for 2014 amounts to \$1,000,000 which includes further analysis of existing data and core samples, the continuation of environmental and permitting activities and metallurgical testing, and a \$500,000 payment under its Option Agreement.
-During the six months ended June 30, 2014 \$832,452 were spent on exploration costs at Escalones.
+During the nine months ended September 30, 2014, \$926,216 in exploration costs were incurred at Escalones.